Deborah Cavendish, Duchess of Devonshire: Children

-Nephew
+Relatives

-She was a maternal aunt of Max Mosley, former president of the Fédération Internationale de l'Automobile (FIA), as well as the grandmother of fashion model Stella Tennant (1970–2020).
+She was a maternal aunt of Max Mosley, former president of the Fédération Internationale de l'Automobile (FIA), as well as the grandmother of fashion model Stella Tennant (1970–2020) and aristocrat William Cavendish, Earl of Burlington.

 Politics

-In 1981, the Duchess became politically active when she and her husband, Andrew Cavendish, 11th Duke of Devonshire, joined the new Social Democratic Party.
+In 1981 she and her husband joined the new Social Democratic Party.

 Death

-The Duchess died on 24 September 2014, at the age of 94.
+Cavendish died from complications of dementia in Edensor on 24 September 2014, at the age of 94.
 Her funeral was held on 2 October 2014 at St Peter's Church, Edensor.
-Guests included The Prince of Wales and The Duchess of Cornwall.
+Mourners included the then Prince of Wales (later Charles III) and his wife, then-Duchess of Cornwall (later Queen Camilla).

-At the time of her death, journalist Michael Crick speculated that she was the last living Briton who had met Adolf Hitler.